-Adopting a robust EHR software platform isn’t just about maintaining compliance with meaningful use or even about ensuring the best delivery of care to your patients.
-It’s also about optimizing your practice’s ability to make smart business decisions based on patient data.
-This kind of business intelligence is critical to growing your practice and optimizing your bottom line.
+Adopting a robust EHR software platform isn’t just about maintaining compliance with meaningful use, or even about ensuring the best delivery of care to your patients.
+It’s also about optimizing a practice’s ability to make smart business decisions based on patient data.
+The impact of this kind of business intelligence is critical to growing the practice and maximizing the bottom line.

 Disadvantages of EHR

-Other disadvantages have to do with your staff members (those who will be using the software).
-It can take months or even years to properly implement and get up and running with your EHR.
-Smaller clinics or more experienced professionals may prefer doing things on paper while others don’t, which can cause quite the dilemmas.
-You may feel like the implementation of an EHR will just slow you down, but more often than not, the end result is far worth it.
+Also, staff members may not be able to use the platform efficiently.
+It may take months or even years to properly implement an EHR system.
+Smaller clinics and more experienced professionals may prefer doing things on paper while others may not, which can cause confusion.
+Initially, it may feel that implementing an EHR is slowing you down, but after the initial learning curve, the results are far better.